DantrazTrev/Neural-Networks/README.md

 4. Push the project on your forked
 5. Create a pull request to the orignal project

 #  Running tests

 To check that the Neural network is running without any error run test.py
+Note: You must have all the basic python libraries installed .
+Further, the archive handling system needs to be installed on Non Unix and Linux platforms.

 # New Features to be added